 - Before this, it was the episode "Beavis And Butthead Are Dead", in which Beavis and Butthead are home trying to find something good on TV and the school calls, wondering where they are.
 Beavis (not knowing that the call was about he and Butthead) tells the secretary that they're dead.
 Mr. Van Driessen mourns over the loss while the students react with apathy (especially Daria, even though she's supposed to be in Lawndale High) and the other staff members of Highland High (Coach Buzzcut and Principal McVicker, especially) celebrate.
 When news of Beavis and Butthead's death make the news, the duo decide to go down to the school and check out the dead body (again, not knowing that they're the allegedly dead students) and shocking everyone, including Principal McVicker, who has a heart attacknote and Beavis and Butthead walk off into the sunset with the money raised for the duo's funeral.

 - Scooby-Doo!
-Mystery Incorporated ends with the episode "Come Undone", where the gang finds Nibiru sealed in his crystal sarcophagus and Professor Pericles frees him.
-The two of them merge and go One-Winged Angel, destroying Crystal Cove and devouring its inhabitants, threatening to do so to the rest of the universe if not stopped, but Scooby musters the courage to destroy Nibiru by throwing the Heart of the Jaguar into the sarcophagus, which not only destroys Nibiru but also makes it so that he never existed in the first place, so all the casualties caused by him are reversed and everyone in Crystal Cove is leading a better life than they did in the original timeline since they were never affected by his influence.
+Mystery Incorporated ends with the episode "Come Undone", where the gang finds the Nibiru Entity sealed in its crystal sarcophagus and Professor Pericles frees it.
+The two of them merge and go One-Winged Angel, destroying Crystal Cove and devouring its inhabitants, threatening to do so to the rest of the universe if not stopped, but Scooby musters the courage to destroy the entity by throwing the Heart of the Jaguar into the sarcophagus, which not only destroys the entity but also makes it so that it never existed in the first place, so all the casualties caused by it are reversed and everyone in Crystal Cove is leading a better life than they did in the original timeline since they were never affected by its influence.
 With no more mysteries to solve in Crystal Cove, the gang gets a CD from a timeline-hopping professor inviting them to a semester at his school where there are mysteries for them to solve.

 - The Adventures of Sam & Max: Freelance Police ended with the creators fully aware that the show would not be renewed for a second season.
 They proceed to gather all of the villains from the first season, and showed off a clip show and a series of flashbacks of new scenes and ends with the characters fully aware that their show will most likely be cancelled after it.